 The Most Destructive Termites in SEQ

-Termite damage to all Australian homes and buildings has increased dramatically since 1995 mainly due to construction methods eg: Concrete slab on ground construction and the phasing out of the toxic organochloride chemical under slab treatments and With the increasing use of softwoods in construction and the drop in building standards.
+Termite damage to all Australian homes and buildings has increased dramatically since 1995 mainly due to construction methods eg: Concrete slab on ground construction and the phasing out of the toxic organochloride chemical under-slab treatments and With the increasing use of softwoods in construction and the drop in building standards.
 The increased use of landscaping timbers and fencing and the destruction of their habitat and food sources.
-So the pressures have increased on our homes and buildings..
-Termites cause in excess of a billion dollars a year damage to homes, buildings and other structures..
+So the pressures have increased in our homes and buildings.
+Termites cause in excess of a billion dollars year damage to homes, buildings and other structures.
 This is the reason you cannot get insured against damage caused by these destructive pests.

-These guys may not be the most destructive but by shear numbers they cause the most damage to structures in Australia.
-Commonly found throughout Australia - and especially in south east qld along coastal and urban areas and usually where there is gum trees .
+These guys may not be the most destructive but by sheer numbers, they cause the most damage to structures in Australia.
+Commonly found throughout Australia – and especially in south-east QLD along with coastal and urban areas and usually where there are gum trees.
 Yes Gum trees (hardwood)